...

 A Professional Closing Note

-Most people have customized closing remarks that they send with each mail that usually has the following characteristics in small icons:
+Most people have customized closing remarks that they send with each mail that usually have the following characteristics in small icons:

 • Your name and position in the company